2017 24 Hours of Le Mans: Qualifying

 Aston Martin led LMGTE Pro, with Richie Stanaway setting a new class record before Turner improved with a 3-minute 50.837-second lap for Aston Martin's first class pole since 2015.
 Calado separated the two cars in the closing minutes, and Bird came within 0.048 seconds of Stanaway.
-All five manufacturers in LMGTE Pro were within a second of Turner's lap, with the fastest Ford in fifth courtesy of Ryan Briscoe; Antonio García sixth for Corvette, and Porsche seventh courtesy of Michael Christensen.
+All five of LMGTE Pro's manufacturers were within a second of Turner's lap, with the fastest Ford in fifth courtesy of Ryan Briscoe, Antonio García sixth for Corvette, and Porsche seventh through Michael Christensen.
 The LMGTE Am lead changed with Rees earning Larbre Compétition's first class pole in ten years with a 3-minute 52.843-second lap, almost four-tenths of a second clear of Lamy's No. 98 Aston Martin and Townsend Bell's No. 62 Scuderia Corsa Ferrari.

 Post-qualifying

 After qualifying, the FIA imposed an 8 kg BoP ballast decrease on the LMGTE Am-category Porsches after they were 9 km/h slower on the straight; Porsche had requested a longer air restrictor for better performance.